-The statements of the asylum seeker form the basis for the assessment whether a country that has been designated as a safe country of origin is safe for the individual asylum seeker.
-The IND considers whether the particular country complies with its obligations under the relevant human rights treaties in practice.
-The IND cannot maintain the presumption of safe country of origin if the asylum seeker can demonstrate that his or her country of origin cannot be regarded as a safe country for him or her.
-In that case the IND assesses whether the asylum seeker is eligible for international protection.
+The IND cannot maintain the presumption of safe country of origin if the asylum seeker demonstrates that his or her country of origin cannot be regarded as a safe country for him/her.
+In that case the IND has to assess whether the asylum seeker is eligible for international protection.

-It is possible for an asylum seeker to switch from Track 2 to Track 4.
-For example when during the Track 2 procedure it becomes clear that the asylum seeker might have a well-founded fear for persecution because of his or her sexual orientation, this needs to be assessed thoroughly by the IND in Track 4.
-Alternatively, this can also occur when for example there is ample medical evidence which demonstrates that the asylum seeker is vulnerable and needs special procedural guarantees.
+Should it become clear, during the Track 2 procedure, that the asylum seeker might have a well-founded fear for persecution (for example because of his or her sexual orientation), more thorough assessment by the IND is required.
+As a result, the asylum request is further assessed in Track 4.
+Switching from Track 2 to Track 4 may also occur when for example there is ample medical evidence which demonstrates that the asylum seeker is vulnerable and needs special procedural guarantees.

 List of safe countries of origin

-The following countries are as safe countries of origin as of the end of 2018.
+As of the end of 2018 the following countries have been designated safe countries of origin as of the.
 This list is still being applied in 2020.

 Since the end of 2015, the Regional Courts have ruled in many cases concerning the question whether the abovementioned countries have been rightly designated as safe countries of origin.
 Most of these judgments concern the question whether the Secretary of State has, while referring to the required sources, sufficiently substantiated that the country can be considered to be a safe country of origin.
-Some Regional Courts have ruled that the designation of Mongolia, Algeria, Morocco and Tunisia as safe countries of origin has not been well motivated by the Secretary of State.
-The Council of State has ruled that these countries can be considered as safe countries of origin on the basis that they meet the statutory requirements.
+In recent years the focus in jurisprudence has shifted somewhat to assessing whether an individual belonging to a group for which an exception has been made, or to a group of higher concern, may run the risk of treatment contrary to Article 3 ECHR.

 Article 30b(1)(b) Aliens Act.